 Let’s take a look at our top pick:

-We mention Ekrin products quite a bit here on this site because Ekrin Athletics are a fantastic brand with quality products (but without the crazy prices!)
+We mention Ekrin products quite a bit here on this site because Ekrin Athletics is a fantastic brand with quality products (but without the crazy prices!)
 The Ekrin Bantam has far superior features and specifications and costs less too.

 Here’s why we’d choose the Ekrin: